 This morning I sit at my desk to tell a short story that seems fitting for the times.
 My subject is yellow like saffron, but with much humbler origins.
 My ingredient is flour made from corn.
 My recipe is for something essential to every northern Italian table and it goes by the name of polenta.

 Like the perfect oatmeal, good polenta requires the right proportion between grain and water.
 Like making pizza dough without a scale, its preparation will never be exactly the same, because each season’s flour will react differently to the humidity in the air and the freshness of the flour.
-One thing is certain: as with all things in the kitchen, the quality of the end product will depend on the passion of the cook behind the stove.
+One thing is certain: as with all things in the kitchen, the quality of the end product will depend on the passion of the cook at the stove.

 For those who have never experienced the simple comfort of a warm bowl of savory cornmeal porridge, search for the purest finely ground cornmeal available to you.
 Choose a day that feels like the perfect Sunday morning.
 Measure and mix three simple ingredients in a pan.
 Stir slowly and wait — wait and stir until the loose grains of corn come together into something as creamy as golden mashed potatoes.